-No. Deadly force is meant to be used in only the very rarest of instances when all other means of control have been tried and exhausted.
-Again, only a magistrate or officer in charge can approve such action.
+Not at all.
+Deadly force is meant to be used in only the very rarest of instances when all other means of control have been tried and exhausted.
+Again, there must be a magistrate present who approves such action.

 78. So what can the police do if the crowd is unruly and throwing stones or damaging property?